growilabs/growi-docs/docs/en/admin-guide/admin-cookbook/attachment.md

 This chapter introduces how to change the destination to upload attachment files.

-## Setting save destination of attached files
+## Setting file upload method of attached files

 The following can be used to save the attachment file of the GROWI page.
 See [here](../management-cookbook/app-settings.html#file-upload-settings) for details.